-The Financial Sector Consultative Committee (Comité consultatif du secteur financier) is made up of representatives of credit institutions, investment firms, insurance companies and insurance brokers and client representatives.
-The committee is a consultative organization that studies the relations between credit institutions, investment firms and insurance companies and their respective clientele and proposes appropriate measures in this area.
+The Financial Sector Consultative Committee (Comité consultatif du secteur financier) is made up of representatives of credit institutions, financing companies, electronic money institutions, payment institutions, investment firms and insurance companies and insurance brokers and client representatives.
+This committee is a consultative organization that studies the relations between the above-mentioned entities and their respective clientele and proposes appropriate measures in this area.

-The Consultative Committee on Financial Legislation and Regulations (Comité consultatif de la législation et de la réglementation financières) reviews, at the request of the Minister of the Economy, any draft bill or regulations, as well as any draft EU regulations relating to the insurance, banking and investment service industry other than those draft regulations issued by the Autorité des marchés financiers.
+The Consultative Committee on Financial Legislation and Regulations (Comité consultatif de la législation et de la réglementation financières) reviews, at the request of the French Minister of Economy, any draft bills or regulations, as well as any draft European regulations relating to the insurance, banking, electronic money, payment service and investment service industries other than those draft regulations issued by the French Autorité des marchés financiers.